MathiasGarnier/B-Racket/README.md

 > But, of which fucking adventure you speak since earlier ?!
 Hmmm...
 Pretty good question, I must tell you all the story from the begin...

-04/06/1996, an unknown event could have been avoided
+04/06/1996, an unknown event could have been avoided.
+The flap of a butterfly’s wings in Brazil has set off a tornado in Texas

 **Aims**: